 - Which of the following, if true, most strengthens the argument?

-Strategies for Success on the Logical Reasoning Section of the LSAT
+Strategies for Success On Logical Reasoning

 - Not all passages will present an argument.
 Some will require you to infer the conclusion from the statement given.

 - Sometimes you will be given a bad argument.
 It is up to you to decide why the argument is not valid.

 - Try and identify the conclusion of each statement first.

 - Answer the questions based only on the information given.
 Outside knowledge or opinion should not guide your answer.